Be very afraid.

 - The Bug Pond features talking insects and arachnids.

 - The Adventures of Dr. McNinja: In "Why A Gorilla?", McNinja runs into some hyenas that apparently can talk.
-Judy, being a local, claims that it's "just a trick" and "they can't really talk" (whatever that is supposed to mean), but it sure looks like they can.
+Judy, being a local, claims that it's "just a mimic trick" and "they can't really talk," but it seems like an insufficient explanation given the short but appropriate things they say.
 McNinja is extremely freaked out by them.

 - Dusty from Sailor Nothing is another example of a talking cat helping out a magical girl.
 Although he can talk and can give people powers, he was initially just a normal cat.